Copyright & DMCA Policy

 1.2 Third-Party Content

-Some content on OrthoVellum may be licensed from third parties or used under fair use provisions.
-Such content remains the property of its respective owners.
-This includes:
+Some content on OrthoVellum is licensed from third parties or used under fair-use rules.
+That content still belongs to its owners.
+It includes:

 - Referenced research papers and clinical guidelines

-- Classification systems and scoring tools (credited to original authors)
+- Classification systems and scoring tools (credited to their original authors)

 2. Permitted Uses